clubsearch-manoa/clubsearch-manoa.github.io/index.md

   <img width="500px" src="img/signin.png" class="img-thumbnail" >
 </div>

+In the sign-in page the user will be allowed to sign in wth their username and password.
+If they do not have login credentials, they are able to sign up.

 <div class="text-center p-4">
   <img width="500px" src="img/signup.png" class="img-thumbnail" >
 </div>

+The sign up page will require the user to create a username, password, upload profile picture, and indicate their interests.

 ### Index Pages (Browse Clubs, Your Clubs, Admin)